-Students will be required to pay a nonrefundable fee of \$72 for each deferred examination.
+Students will be required to pay a non-refundable fee of \$72 for each deferred examination.

 Students who miss a deferred examination will receive a mark of zero for the examination in the calculation of the final grade.
 Only under exceptional circumstances (e.g., hospitalization, severe personal emergency), and when supported by strong documentation, will a petition for a further deferral be granted.
-Students should seek academic advising in the Office of the Registrar when submitting a request for a further deferral of their unwritten final examination.
+Students should seek academic advising in the Office of the Registrar when submitting a https://utm.calendar.utoronto.ca/petitions#deferred